1605200517/gists/ramdisk-maven.md

 ## Assessing possible optimization targets

-While desired result is a production environment capable software artefact, the process can have different depth of desired reproducibility.
+While desired result is a production environment capable software artifact, the process can have different depth of desired reproducibility.
 * Full end-to-end reproducibility requires downloading all dependencies from the original repository
 * In terms of CI/CD a local or intranet cache might be enough but tests are important
 * During development depending on the change footprint the developer might run only parts of the compilation and test process, for example for a single module under development.
 Here responsibility for complete assembly and test coverage are pushed to CI/CD which might reveal possible conflicts with other changes.

 The end-to-end process looks like the following:
 * discover download dependencies if not in cache
-* compile source to binary artefacts
+* compile source to binary artifacts
 * execute tests
 * assemble bytecode to packages, depending on requirements with ot without dependencies